rahulbhadani/MLCS181/README.md

 # MLCS181
-An older version of Hardvard CS Machine Learning Notes
+This repository contains an older version of Machine Learning notes taught at Harvard University with Course Code 181.
+A fairly recent version can be found on archive.org at https://web.archive.org/web/20190502204151/https://raw.githubusercontent.com/harvard-ml-courses/cs181-textbook/master/Textbook.pdf